r0elcompute/r0elcompute/README.md

 Hey there!, welcome to my profile.
 My name is Rodgers Fanuel Mwangi.
-An web developer for now but working towards the software developer title.
+A web developer for now but working towards the software developer title.
 I am studying Bachelor of technology at the Technical University of mombasa.
 ----------------------------------------------------------------------
 ---------------|CHECK OUT SOME OF MY LATEST WORK|---------------------